Vikings bringing tight end Irv Smith Jr. along slowly in return from knee injury

 "I had a great camp and was looking forward to the season, but that momentum and everything hasn't slowed down," Smith said.
 "I'm very confident once I get back on the field I'm going to be 100 percent and we're going to keep building on that."

-Once Smith gets clearance from Vikings trainers, he could be flying downfield more as O'Connell said he sees Smith as a "vertical threat" among other roles.
+Once Smith gets clearance from Vikings trainers, he could be flying downfield more; O'Connell said he sees Smith as a "vertical threat" among other roles.
 But the team is not going to rush the hype train out of the station.

 "Going back and watching him, I know he was feeling really good before the injury," O'Connell said.
 "It was obviously a shame he didn't get to see all that hard work come to fruition in the season.
 But that's what we're trying to help him do now.
 Get him right back to where he was, if not better, if not stronger.
 Then obviously it's about the scheme and Irv taking it from there."